mivp/VizNotes/3D-and-VR-Workshop.md

  - The notebook should open, there are a series of cells, to execute the code in a cell use SHIFT+ENTER or click on the cell press the Play icon on the left.
 Some of the cells will take a while to execute as they install necessary software or download files.
  - If you execute each cell in order you should be able to follow the process of building the visualisation, there's a bit of code but you don't need to understand it all to try it out!
  - Towards the end, an inline window should appear in one of the cells that you can use to control the visualisation, use the left mouse button to rotate and the right to translate.
 Each action is executed in the browser first with just the bounding box of the 3D scene, then the updated image is rendered remotely on google's servers using the GPU and updated in your browser... so it's a little slower to get a response than if you are running it on your own hardware, but you can access it from anywhere and no software installation is necessary!
- - The output of these visualisations can be viewed in VR in the CAVE2 and
+ - The output of these visualisations can be viewed in VR but it currently takes a few more steps and needs to be run locally so we can't demo that today.

 ## Demonstrations (VR)
 Mushroom : loading data sets imported using the Previs tools.